 We climbed the marble steps higher into the village, walking under several vaulted archways.
 The narrow alleyways lead to an arch framed viewpoint looking over the village.

-I love Greek sausage so choose this from the menu – Peter has pork.
-The local Apeiranthos wine is exceptionally nice – so much so that we buy a litre of it from their shop across the road.
+I absolutely love Greek sausage so choose this from the menu – Peter has pork which we wash down with a bottle of Apeiranthian wine.
+It is so good that we buy a bottle to take with from their shop across the road.

 Back on the coach again.
 Before long we stop for a photo opportunity at Keramotis – a point on the road which has an spectacular views of the coastline on both sides of the island.
 We park next to the small church Ekklesia Stavros.
 On the step there are figs for sale – and an honesty box.